 Acne– A research team that had previously shown CBD’s effect on acne studied other cannabinoids, including CBC, for the same effects.
 Indeed, CBC was shown to be a powerful inhibitor of acne.
 As a skin disease, acne is characterized by excess sebum production and sebaceous gland inflammation.
 It turns out that CBC exhibited powerful anti-inflammatory properties and also suppressed excessive lipid production in the sebaceous glands.
 CBC also reduced levels of arachidonic acid (AA), which is needed to create the lipogenesis.
 More research is needed, but CBC might just one day become a very powerful anti-acne treatment.

-Shop Nuleaf Naturals Full Spectrum Organic CBD oil here!
+Shop Nuleaf Naturals Full Spectrum Organic Hemp Extract here!